developer-onizuka/nvidia-docker_VirtualMachine/README.md

 # 0. Install Ubuntu 20.04 as Virtual Machine with GPU on KVM.
 See the URL below.
 https://github.com/developer-onizuka/virtualMachine_withGPU

 Note that you don't need install any GPU librarys in Host Machine.
-Even nvidia-driver in Host Machine.
+Even nvidia-driver in Host Machine and Guest Virtual Machine.
-You only install nvidia-driver and CUDA only into the Guest Linux Machine on KVM.
+You only install nvidia-driver, CUDA and GPU libraries only into Container Ubuntu on the Guest Linux Machine.
 ```
 OptiPlex-5050:~$ dpkg -l |grep -i nvidia
 OptiPlex-5050:~$ (no result)